UPPMAX/HPC-python/docs/day2/ondemand-desktop.rst

 What is Desktop On Demand?
 Is it right for my job?
 --------------------------------------------------

-On Cosmos (LUNARC), Kebnekaise (HPC2N), and Dardel (PDC), some applications are available through one of a couple of On Demand services.
+On Cosmos (LUNARC), Kebnekaise (HPC2N), Alvis (C3SE), and Dardel (PDC), some applications are available through one of a couple of On Demand services.
 On Demand applications provide an interactive environment to schedule jobs on compute nodes using a graphic user interface (GUI) instead of the typical batch submission script.
 How you reach this interface is dependent on the system you use and their choice of On Demand client.

 - **Cosmos** and **Dardel** use the On-Demand Desktop developed at LUNARC, which is accessible via Thinlinc.
-- **Kebnekaise** uses Open OnDemand[#f1]_ via a `dedicated web portal, https://portal.hpc2n.umu.se <https://portal.hpc2n.umu.se>`__.
+- **Kebnekaise** and **Alvis** uses Open OnDemand[#f1]_ via a `dedicated web portal, https://portal.hpc2n.umu.se <https://portal.hpc2n.umu.se>`__.

 Desktop On-Demand is most appropriate for *interactive* work requiring small-to-medium amounts of computing resources.
 Non-interactive jobs and jobs that take more than a day or so should generally be submitted as batch jobs.
 If you have a longer job that requires an interactive interface to submit, make sure you keep track of the wall time limits for your facility.
+Some of the Desktop On Demand's only allow at most 12 hours of allocation at a time.

-On-Demand applications are *not* accessible via SSH; you must use either Thinlinc (Cosmos and Dardel) or the dedicated web portal (Kebnekaise).
+On-Demand applications are *not* accessible via SSH; you must use either Thinlinc (Cosmos and Dardel) or the dedicated web portal (Kebnekaise and Alvis).

 .. important:: "On-Demand App Availability for this Course"

-   - Jupyter (Lab and/or Notebook) is available as an On-Demand application at all 3 facilities covered on this page.
+   - Jupyter (Lab and/or Notebook) is available as an On-Demand application at all 4 facilities covered on this page.
 For Cosmos specifically, it can also load custom conda environments (but NOT pip environments).
-   - On Cosmos and Kebnekaise, VSCode can also be run via On-Demand.
+   - On Alvis, Cosmos and Kebnekaise, VSCode can also be run via On-Demand.
    - Spyder can be run via On-Demand on Cosmos only.
 It also supports custom conda environments.
    - On Cosmos, there are also interactive On-Demand command lines (for CPUs and GPUs) under `Applications - General` that can be used to start Jupyter or Spyder with a custom pip-based environment.